Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Computations in examples: summary of results and some generalities

 The structure of the Adams spectral sequence allows us to identify the image of this bosonic-to-fermionic map on phase homology with little extra work.
 For more about the Adams spectral sequence, see~\S\ref{s_sseq_summary}; for now, we need only that phase homology groups, reinterpreted through \cref{FCEP} as groups of invertible field theories, are computed as homotopy groups of spectra, and that the homotopy groups of any spectrum $M$ come with a canonical filtration called the \term{(mod $2$) Adams filtration}

 For more information, see~\cite[\S 4.7]{BC18}.
-This has two properties which are important for us. \begin{enumerate} \item The Adams spectral sequence computes the Adams filtration: after $2$-completing, the associated graded of~\eqref{Adams_filtration} is the $E_\infty$-page of the Adams spectral sequence, in that $E_\infty^{s,t} = \mathrm{gr}_s\pi_{t-s}M$. \item If $M = \MTH$ is a Thom spectrum whose homotopy groups compute bordism groups, elements of the associated graded in degree $0$ correspond to the $2$-primary part of the group of deformation classes of invertible TFTs which depend on something weaker than an $H$-structure, such as a spin IFT which is defined by evaluating an oriented IFT on spin manifolds. \end{enumerate} This means we can identify which invertible TFTs really use the $H$-structure, and which do not.
+This has two properties which are important for us. \begin{enumerate} \item The Adams spectral sequence computes the Adams filtration: after $2$-completing, the associated graded of~\eqref{Adams_filtration} is the $E_\infty$-page of the Adams spectral sequence, in that $E_\infty^{s,t} = \mathrm{gr}_s\pi_{t-s}M$. \item If $M = \MTH$ is a Thom spectrum whose homotopy groups compute bordism groups, then in some cases of interest, notably the ones studied in this paper, elements of the associated graded in degree $0$ correspond to the $2$-primary part of the group of deformation classes of invertible TFTs which depend on something weaker than an $H$-structure, such as a spin IFT which is defined by evaluating an oriented IFT on spin manifolds. \end{enumerate} This means we can identify which invertible TFTs really use the $H$-structure, and which do not.

 Now a little more detail.
 We do not need to say much more about~\eqref{Adams_knows_Adams}: we depict Adams spectral sequences on a grid with coordinates $(t-s, s)$, such as in \cref{a1moddih2mod4}, right, so $F^0_n/F^1_n$ is found in the $E_\infty$-page at coordinate $(n, 0)$.